Day trips are a great way to explore multiple destinations without changing accommodations. Just hop on a train or join a guided excursion.

 An inexpensive pair of sunglasses—that you won’t be heartbroken over if they get lost—like these Amazon Choice aviator-style glasses are a good choice for outdoor activity day trips.

-Hubby likes to wear clip-on sunglasses over his prescription glass.
+Hubby likes to wear clip-on sunglasses over his prescription glasses.

 I’m one of those people whose blood sugar can just drop like a rock if I don’t eat regularly, so I always travel with healthy snacks to get me through to the next meal when necessary.